ttkorhonen/e3pages/docs/quickstart/1_install.md

 ```

 :::{tip}
-If you leave out the flags `-b` (version of EPICS base) and `-r` (version of *require*) it will default to the latest stable release, but it's always good practice to be explicit.
+If you leave out the flags `-b` (version of EPICS base) and `-r` (version of *require*) it will default to the latest stable release, but it is always good practice to be explicit.
 :::

 As you may realise, this allows a user to have multiple EPICS trees installed at various locations.